msapina/starter-hugo-academic/content/post/getting-started/index.md

 ---
 title: O logici znanstvenog istraživanja
-subtitle: Od Poppera do testiranja hipoteza
+subtitle: Od Poppera do testiranja hipoteza - Why we do, what we do
 # Summary for listings and search engines
-summary: random text is random
+summary:

 # Link this post with a project
 projects: []